jimeahcb/sql-company-layoffs-data-cleaning-exploratory-analysis/README.md

 Layoffs Exploratory Data Analysis.sql — EDA queries

+Project Background

+This project is part of a SQL course which features beginner, intermediate and advanced SQL, put into practice with the Data Cleaning and Exploratory Data Analysis projects found in this GitHub repository.

 📞 Contact If you'd like to learn more about this project or view similar work, feel free to reach out or explore additional repositories on www.jimeahclariz.com or www.github.com/jimeahcb